A Voluptuous Velvet Vanilla Ice Cream You Can Make Easily Yourself And A Heavenly Host Of Things To Go In It, Or With It

 However, it is VERY simple to make your own and you do not need fancy ice cream makers or to constantly rake it over.
 This ice cream is particularly good because it never gets really hard and once out of the freezer it softens up beautifully.

-Listen to the song from Frozen to get you into the mood, as you mix this up.
+Listen to the song from Frozen (at the bottom of the post) to get you into the mood, as you mix this up.

 Recipe for velvet vanilla ice cream

 makes over a litre – enough for about 8

 - 600 ml/2½ cups double cream

 - 400g/14 oz tin condensed milk